ONE OF THE BEST PHOTOGRAPHERS IN LAS VEGAS

 Because of my army photo lab training, I was able to get a good-paying union job as a graphic arts cameraman.
 I took advantage of the GI Bill and signed up for Commercial Photography at Santa Monica College.
 I never did get even an AA degree but went for 5 years taking all the commercial photography and art classes I available.

 I was also working mostly full time and carrying a minimum of 12 units plus partying a lot.
 I didn’t sleep much back then.
 While there, I also made a point of photographing as many pretty girls in my classes as I could.
 A couple of the girls were interested in doing Playboy and eventually submitted photos of both to Playboy magazine.

 Playboy was interested in one of my models…

-They wanted my model but said my work was “too Penthouse style” for them.
+They wanted my model but said they had their photographers and my work was “too Penthouse style” for them

 So I thought, hmmm… maybe I should try Penthouse.
 One of the girls I had photographed, said she would love to do Penthouse.

 Penthouse magazine was coming on strong (and sexier) at the time.
 My photos got a much better reception there.